tamalchowdhury/kinde-test-application/README.md

-# Kinde Starter Kit - NextJS with full App Router support
+# Kinde Test Application for end to end testing

-This is a starter kit to get you started with Kinde on Next.js
+This is a test application built on top of the Kinde Next.js starter kit.
+Use this application to test end to end user testing features.

 ## Dependancies